-This short trip is a quick travel, though a comprehensive experience of the magnificent temples of Tamil Nadu.
+This short trip is a quick journey, though a comprehensive experience of the magnificent temples of Tamil Nadu.
 Tamil Nadu is one place in India where the elaborate architecture and brilliant sculptures of its ancient temples, leave all its tourists spellbound with their awe-inspiring beauty.
 No wonder it is known as "the temple city of India".
-With almost all the temples built during ancient and medieval times, a visit to these temples provides you with a deep insight into brilliant architectural, sculptural and artistic skills of the engineers, architects and artisans of the bygone era.
+With almost all the temples built during ancient and medieval times, a visit to these temples provides you with a deep insight into the brilliant architectural, sculptural and artistic skills of the engineers, architects, and artisans of the bygone era.
 These temples also showcase the opulent and lavish tastes of the erstwhile royal kings, be it Cholas, Pallavas or Nayakas.
 Standing tall as the backbone of the Tamil culture, these temples are today, India’s precious jewels adding to its rich history and heritage.

 Reach Mahabalipuram by noon.
 Check-in at the hotel.
 After a little rest head out for Mahabalipuram sightseeing in the afternoon.
 Visit the UNESCO World Heritage monuments of Mahabalipuram.
 Visit Shore Temple, the most famous monument of the town.
 It is a structural temple, built with blocks of granite, dating from the 8th Century CE.
-Afterwards visit Pancha Ratha.
+Afterward, visit Pancha Ratha.
 The Pancha Ratha are a set of 5 different monuments.
-Each one is called a ratha and is named after the Pandavas and their family.
+Each one is called a rath and is named after the Pandavas and their family.
 Then visit Cave Temples, located on the hillock of the town.
 They are cut and decorated with panels in the Mamalla style of the Pallava period in the 7th century.

 After breakfast take a day trip to Kanchipuram.
 The city was also a religious center of advanced education for Jainism and Buddhism between the 1st and 5th centuries.
 Out of the 108 holy temples of the Hindu god Vishnu, 14 are located in Kanchipuram.
 The city is well known for its hand-woven silk sarees.
-Visit Kailasanathar Temple which is the oldest structure in the town dedicated to lord Shiva.
+Visit Kailasanathar Temple which is the oldest structure in the town dedicated to Lord Shiva.
 This Hindu temple in the Dravidian architectural style was built from 685-705 CE.
 The low-slung sandstone compound contains a large number of carvings, including many half-animal deities which were popular during the early Dravidian architectural period.
 Later visit Varadharaja Perumal Temple, a Hindu temple dedicated to Lord Vishnu.
-Spread across 23 acres of land, it is not just one temple but a complete temple complex with many temples, pillared halls & pavilions and tanks.
+Spread across 23 acres of land, it is not just one temple but a complete temple complex with many temples, pillared halls & pavilions, and tanks.
 Later visit Ekambareswarar Temple, a Hindu temple dedicated to the deity Shiva.
-The temple complex covers 25 acres, and is one of the largest in India.
+The temple complex covers 25 acres and is one of the largest in India.
 It houses four gateway towers known as gopurams.
-The tallest is the southern tower, with 11 stories and a height of 58.5216 metres (192 ft), making it one of the tallest temple towers in India.
+The tallest is the southern tower, with 11 stories and a height of 58.5216 meters (192 ft), making it one of the tallest temple towers in India.

 Meals: Breakfast & Dinner

-On the way take a short trip to Tiruchirapalli and visit Sri Ranganathaswamy Temple dedicated to lord Vishnu.
+On the way take a short trip to Tiruchirapalli and visit Sri Ranganathaswamy Temple dedicated to Lord Vishnu.
 The temple occupies an area of 155 acres (63 ha) with 81 shrines, 21 towers, 39 pavilions.
 This temple is the largest temple compound in India and one of the largest religious complexes in the world.
-Temple is mentioned in Tamil literature of the sangam era 1st to the 4th century AD.
+Temple is mentioned in Tamil literature of the Sangam Era 1st to the 4th century AD.

 Reach Madurai by evening.
 Check-in at the hotel on arrival.
-Overnight stay will be at hotel in Madurai.
+Overnight stay will be at the hotel in Madurai.

 After breakfast check out from the hotel and transfer to Madurai Airport.
-The private car will drop you at airport to catch your return flight.
+The private car will drop you at the airport to catch your return flight.

 To all the good things, comes an end.
-Bid farewell with the memories of amazing fun-filled 07 days of the Temple Run through the historic Tamil Nadu state of India, worth remembering for the lifetime!
+Bid farewell with the memories of amazing fun-filled 07 days of the Temple Run through the historic Tamil Nadu state of India, worth remembering for a lifetime!